SamanFekri/QouteOfDay/README.md

-### 📅 Wednesday, 04 September, 2024
+### 📅 Thursday, 05 September, 2024
 ------
 ### Events
 ------
 Certainly!
-Here are some events that have taken place in the USA on September 4:
+Here are some significant events that have occurred on September 5th in the USA:

-- **1886 - Geronimo Surrenders**: The famous Apache leader Geronimo surrendered to U.S. General Nelson Miles in Arizona, effectively ending the Apache Wars.
+- **1939**: The United States declares its neutrality in World War II.
-- **1957 - Little Rock Integration Crisis**: Arkansas Governor Orval Faubus called out the National Guard to prevent African American students from integrating into Little Rock Central High School.
+- **1972**: The launch of the last of NASA's Apollo missions, Apollo 18, was canceled.
-- **1998 - Google Founded**
+- **1975**: Lynette "Squeaky" Fromme, a follower of Charles Manson, attempts to assassinate President Gerald Ford in Sacramento, California.
+She was thwarted by
 ### Positive Qoute
 ------
-"Embrace the magic of today and light up the world with your smile! 🌟😊✨"
+"Every step forward, no matter how small, is progress! 🌱🚀✨ Keep going, you've got this! 💪😊"